Calcific tendonitis

 After an assessment from your healthcare professional, imaging tests may be ordered.
 These may include x-rays or ultrasound scans of the shoulder.

-Pain Relief
+Pain relief

 Cortico-steroid injections

-Steroid injections into the joint (with or without local anaesthetic) may be offered.
+Steroid injections into the subacromial space (with or without local anaesthetic) may be offered.
 It can be difficult to predict how much this might help and any relief this gives is generally short term.
+Injections may not be suitable for every person.